 What do I have to do by law?

-If you’re planning to do your own fireworks display, there are two things you should remember:
+If you’re planning to do your own fireworks display, you should remember the following:

 - Make sure you don’t set off or throw fireworks (including sparklers) in the street or other public places